muraahm/iws-frontend-challenge/README.md

 For this context, lets assume the input is coming from a thermometer and thus the output value is a temperature.

-*Estimated completion time: 2 hours*
+*Estimated completion time: 2-3 hours*

 ---
 ## Task#1:
 Understand MQTT and how it can be used in the browser.

 You can learn more about MQTT here: https://www.hivemq.com/mqtt-essentials/

+For this app you will only need to understand how to publish and subscribe to messages.

 For this app we are connecting to a publicly hosted mqtt broker: test.mosquitto.org so be aware subscribing to all topics ('#') is not recommended.
 ### Requirements